 Strange things lurk in artists’ studios, amidst the creative clutter.
 The Expressionist painter Oskar Kokoschka kept a life-size mannekin of his former lover Alma Mahler with him for company.
-Several big names have stored guns in their studios, for no particular reason; certainly not to shoot themselves with, suicides being rare among artists.
+Several big names have stored guns in their studios, for no particular reason; certainly not to shoot themselves with (suicides are rare among artists).
 The slightly mad German Pop artist Sigmar Polke kept a lump of uranium handy, which he used as a quick way of developing photographs.
 Not good.

-How refreshing to turn to the benign and orderly world of Henri Matisse.
+How refreshing to turn to the benign and well-ordered world of Henri Matisse.

 Transferring to the Royal Academy after a highly praised run at the Museum of Fine Arts in Boston, this medium-sized exhibition features 65 of Matisse’s paintings, drawings, sculptures, prints and cut-outs, alongside 35 of the studio objects that inspired them.

 Matisse is a very apt subject for this sort of treatment, because like his great rival Picasso he was an inveterate collector, not only of fine art and antiques but also of curios, knick-knacks and what might frankly be described as junk.
 He called these accumulated objects his ‘actors’, and did indeed arrange them into little dramas in his studio.

 Here, for example, you can admire the silver chocolatière given to him as a wedding present by his artist friend Albert Marquet, which found its way into several of his early Chardinesque still lives.
 Here too is the green Andalusian vase that stands prominently in ‘Safrano Roses at the Window’ (above).
 There’s also the Venetian rococo chair Matisse acquired in 1942, the arabesque curves of which feature in a number of paintings over the next decade.
 The contrast between this sinuous chair and Van Gogh’s plain, rush-seated version speaks volumes.